triton-inference-server/server/docs/protocol/extension_binary_data.md

 tensor.
 Below is the constraints for the qualified models:

 1. Only has 1 input
-2. If the input data type is non-byte, the number of variable size dimensions is at most 1.
-If the data type is byte, the shape must be [1].
+2. If the input data type is non-BYTE, the number of variable size dimensions is at most 1.
+If the data type is BYTE, the shape must be [1].
+The supported data types can be found [here](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#tensor-data-types)

 To send a raw binary request, the Inference-Header-Content-Length header must be provided with value 0 to indicate that the request body doesn't include the inference header.

-Note that because the inference header is omitted, the request will be treated as batch-1 request if the model supports batching, and all the model output will be requested to be returned in binary tensor form as described in the previous section.
+Note: if the model supports batching, the request will be treated as batch-1 request because the inference header is omitted.
+Additionally, all the model output will be requested to be returned in binary tensor form as described in the previous section.

 ### Examples